x509-hbs/draft-x509-shbs/draft-ietf-lamps-x509-shbs.md

 {::boilerplate bcp14-tagged}

-# Notation

-The parameter 'n' is the security parameter, given in bytes.
-In practice this is typically aligned to the standard output length of the hash function in use, i.e. either 24, 32 or 64 bytes.
-The height of a single tree is typically given by the parameter 'h'.
-The number of levels of trees is either called 'L' (HSS) or 'd' (XMSS, XMSS^MT).

-\[EDNOTE: Should we delete this section?
-The parameters are not used in this document.\]

 # Use Cases of S-HBS in X.509 {#use-cases-shbs-x509}

 As many cryptographic algorithms that are considered to be quantum-resistant,